Pesticides and Technology

 Provide data to deliver a robust understanding the production, productivity and use of Australian grains in a timely manner to key stakeholders.

-Code of Practice for Agricultural Field Machine Autonomy
+Code of Practice for Agricultural Mobile Field Machinery with Autonomous Functions in Australia

-The development and establishment of a Code of Practice for agricultural field machine autonomy must meet the needs of the Australian grains industry and other Australian field-based plant industries.
+A Code of Practice for agricultural field machine autonomy must meet the needs of the Australian grains industry and other Australian field-based plant industries.
 It must also be informed through review and consultation with groups involved in the international development of autonomy standards.
-There is also an open invitation for other field-based plant industries to participate with the aim that this also meets their needs.
+There is an open invitation for other field-based plant industries to support this Code of Practice.